kinten108101/boki/README.md

 ## About

-"Boki" derives from the names of two fictional characters "Bocchi" and "Kita" from the popular Japanese animated show "Bocchi the Rock!".
+"Boki" derives from the names of two fictional characters "Bocchi" and "Kita" from the popular Japanese comic series/animated show "Bocchi the Rock!".